zertico/apidoc/source/index.md

 Not implemented
 ```

-The manager can create a address accessing the route described below.
+The manager can create an address by accessing the route described below.

 Route: *`POST "/api/v1/manager/company-profile-address"`*